 Georgia Northwestern continued to expand after the merger.
 GNTC opened the Woodlee Culinary Arts Center in 2010.

 In 2011, the Technical College System of Georgia announced Murray and Whitfield counties would become part of the GNTC service area.
 The Whitfield Murray Campus, located in Dalton, began instruction in fall 2011.
 The Adult Education program for these counties was awarded to GNTC in 2014.

 In January 2011, GNTC held a groundbreaking ceremony for a new 46,000 square foot Administration and Classroom Building on the Gordon County Campus.

 In June 2013, the State Properties Commission approved the purchase of land on Alabama Highway/Georgia 151 and Holcomb Road for the construction of the GNTC Catoosa County Campus.
 Instruction began in fall 2016.

 Today, Georgia Northwestern Technical College serves the nine counties of Catoosa, Chattooga, Dade, Floyd, Gordon, Murray, Polk, Walker, and Whitfield.
-GNTC is the largest college in northwest Georgia and is one of the largest technical colleges in the state of Georgia with six campus locations in Catoosa, Floyd, Gordon, Polk, Walker, and Whitfield counties.
-GNTC offers athletic programs for our students; the college is proud to be home to the GNTC Bobcats.
+GNTC is the largest college in Northwest Georgia and is one of the largest technical colleges in the state of Georgia with six campus locations in Catoosa, Floyd, Gordon, Polk, Walker, and Whitfield counties.

-With its history of continued growth, close relationship to the community, and customized training to meet the needs of local business and industry, GNTC will continue to grow and provide leadership in workforce development in northwest Georgia.
+With its history of continued growth, close relationship to the community, and customized training to meet the needs of local businesses and industries, GNTC will continue to grow and provide leadership in workforce development in northwest Georgia.